Downtown Santa Fe Photos & Images, New Mexico

 My favorite photos of Downtown Santa Fe

 There is a wealth of details to be discovered each time you visit downtown Santa Fe, New Mexico.
 Even if you find yourself strolling down the same streets, you discover new details in the ‘nooks and crannies’ of this charming and photogenic city.
 ‘The City Different’ is a feast for the eyes, with historic and artistic treasures adorning its walkable, intimate streets.
 These photos give you a preview of what to see when you visit.
 If you enjoy these photos of downtown Santa Fe, please share this page on Social Media!
 All Photos by [email protected]

 These photos show what downtown Santa Fe is all about!
 Rustic Adobe homes with beautiful hand-hewn touches and textures.
-Its beauty is rustic and timeless.
-These photos highlight the iconic look and feel of New Mexico’s state capital.
+Its beauty is timeless!

 The photo above shows a beautiful public art installation located near the New Mexico State Capital building in downtown Santa Fe.
 In most cities, public art brings to mind dead war heroes leading charges on cast iron horses or soulless corporate commissions.
 In Santa Fe, the public art borrows from a much deeper and richer vein of culture and peoples in colorful and creative ways.